4d/docs/docs/REST/gettingStarted.md

 ![](assets/en/REST/getstarted2.png)

-4. Display the **Web/REST resource** page of the Database Settings dialog box and [check the Expose as REST server](configuration.md#starting-the-rest-server) option.
+4. Display the **Web/REST resource** page of the Settings dialog box and [check the Expose as REST server](configuration.md#starting-the-rest-server) option.

 5. In the **Run** menu, select **Start Web Server** (if necessary), then select **Test Web Server**.